AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/launch/security-best-practices.md

 ---
 title: Security Best Practices
-description: Maintain security of your Commerce store, Admin, and infrastructure, and data by implementing security best practices when setting up, configuring, and updating Adobe Commerce projects.
+description: Maintain security by implementing security best practices when setting up, configuring, and updating Adobe Commerce installations.
 role: Admin, Developer, Leader, User
 feature: Best Practices
 ---

 # Security Best Practices

-Establishing and maintaining a secure environment for Adobe Commerce projects deployed on Cloud infrastructure is a responsibility that is shared between Adobe Commerce customers and solution partners and Adobe.
+Establishing and maintaining a secure environment for Adobe Commerce projects deployed on cloud infrastructure is a responsibility that is shared between Adobe Commerce customers, solution partners, and Adobe.
 The intent of this guide is to provide best practices for the customer's side of the equation.

 Although you cannot eliminate all security risks, applying these best practices hardens the security posture of Commerce installations.
 A secure site and infrastructure makes a less attractive target for malicious attacks, ensures the security of the solution and customers' sensitive information, and helps minimize security-related incidents that can cause site disruptions and costly investigations.